 Parry’s powerful use of dynamics and rich textures supports the intensity and drama of the piece, which, in turn, supports the unifying message of peace from the psalm.
 The composer’s utilisation of brass is also noteworthy in I Was Glad as it establishes the dialogue between the chorus and orchestra.
 Parry unifies these two large forces to create a magnificent work perfect for any grand occasion.

 In 1902, Parry was made a baronet for his contribution to the coronation and his setting of I Was Glad has joined Handel’s Zadok the Priest as an essential part of a British coronation.

-This blog is dedicated to my friend and colleague Steve Terry.
+This blog is dedicated to Steve Terry.

 You might also enjoy… William Walton: Crown Imperial